Super-exponential behaviors of out-of-time ordered correlators and Loschmidt echo in a non-Hermitian interacting system: Theoretical analysis and some discussions

 Repeating this process for the second kick, one can obtain the expression of both the states and Floquet operators

 It is straightforward to derive the expression for the fidelity after $n$-th steps using,

 which shows that the fidelity equals the expectation of the translation operator acting on the state $|\psi(t_n)\rangle$.
-Substituting this relation into Eq.\eqref{Distance} yields the expression for the distance,
+Substituting this relation into Eq.\eqref{Distance} yields the expression for the distance, To eliminate the contribution of the norm, we rescale the distance at an arbitrary time as

-Taking Eq.~\eqref{Distance2} into account, we can obtain the equivalence
+Taking Eq.~\eqref{RSOTC} into account, we can obtain the equivalence

 It is known that the $D$ measures how fast of two nearby states depart, thus straightforwardly captures the dynamical instability in quantum chaotic systems.
 Meanwhile, the $\mathcal{F}_O$ quantifies the information scrambling in many-body quantum systems.
 Our theoretical prediction in Eq.~\eqref{DistFOTO} unveils clearly the underlying relation between quantum chaos and quantum information scrambling.
-The numerically confirmed equivalence between $D$ and $1-\mathcal{F}_O$, as depicted in Fig.~\ref{DisOTOCs}(a), demonstrates the concurrent presence of the superexponential instability and superexponential scrambling.
+The numerically confirmed equivalence between $D$ and $C$, as depicted in Fig.~\ref{DisOTOCs}(a), demonstrates the simultaneous presence of the super-exponential instability and super-exponential scrambling.

 Using the Taylor expansion $T(\varepsilon)\approx 1- i\varepsilon p/\ehbar$ for very small $\varepsilon$, it is straightforward to derive the following relation: $\mathcal{F}_{O}(t)\approx 1-\left({\varepsilon}/{\ehbar}\right)^2\left[\langle p^2(t)\rangle-\langle p(t)\rangle^2\right]$, where we neglect terms of order larger than the square of $\varepsilon$.
 Then, the distance $D$ is apparently connected to the mean energy